jlant/waterpy/README.rst

 The David Wolock version was recoded and reproduced in the `topmodelpy`_ project.

-*waterpy* is a fork of the David Wolock version with many modifications in an attempt to replicated the Topmodel versions by Leon Kaufmann (USGS) and Tanja Williamson (USGS).
+*waterpy* is a fork of the David Wolock version with many modifications in an attempt to replicate the Topmodel versions by Leon Kaufmann (USGS) and Tanja Williamson (USGS).
 Please see report below for more details:

         Williamson, T.N., Lant, J.G., Claggett, P.R., Nystrom, E.A.,